-CACHE MONET, pronounced “Cash Monayyy”, is a lil’ bit gangsta and a whole lot of fabulous.
+CACHE MONET, pronounced “Cash Monayyy” is a lil’ bit gangsta and a whole lot of fabulous.
 Cache Monet is a cabaret-style piano-led pop that weaves in synths and orchestral melodies with power-beats that serve as a platter for sarcastic, self-referential poetry that doesn’t suck.
-They write about religion, feminism, skanks, and dirty politics.
+They write about religion, feminism, skanks, dirty politics, and bad decisions.

-Cache Monet is inspired by countless artists, including but certainly not limited to: Marina and the Diamonds, Voltaire, Regina Spektor, Depeche Mode, Erasure, Kraftwerk, Kate Nash, and The Dresden Dolls.
+Cache Monet is inspired by countless artists, including but certainly not limited to: Marina and the Diamonds, Adele, Regina Spektor, Depeche Mode, Erasure, Kate Nash, and The Dresden Dolls.